Resources

 Other Considerations

 Diversification is one of the most important keys to successful investing, but it is still only part of the puzzle.
 You must also consider other aspects such as your financial goals, investment time horizon, risk tolerance and risk capacity.
-Speaking with a qualified financial planner can help you understand these facets and how they will help guide your investment decisions and asset allocation.
+Speaking with a qualified financial advisor can help you understand these facets and how they will help guide your investment decisions and asset allocation.
 This can give you important insight into which investment strategy is right for you.

 Authored by Dennis Culver, Insight Wealth Strategies